 | Food cost | $3-8/meal | $2-5/meal | $8-15/meal | $2-5/meal |

 Cancún's killer advantage for US-based remote workers is timezone alignment.
 You can take calls during normal EST hours and be on the beach by 5pm.
-No other tropical nomad hub offers that.
+No other tropical nomad hub does that.

 Compare cost of living across cities worldwide and see what your salary means in different locations.